ElliotMoffatt/BulletHell/README.md

 - While playing, please think about how engaging the game is: how boring/challenging/frustrating is each level?
 You may want to go have a quick look at the survey before playing so you know what to be thinking about while playing

+- Once you are done playing the first Game Mode, please complete Sections 1 to 4 of the survey.
+If you do not wish to play the second Game Mode then answer no in Section 4 and click next to finish the survey.

 - If possible, please try both Modes.
 If you quit the first mode without completing it, please still try the second mode.
-You may want to take a break between playing each mode, But please make a note of which Mode you played first, as well as your lives lost, levels completed and anything else you may forget.
+You may want to take a break between playing each mode (but don't close your browser or you'll lose everything you've already entered into the survey).
+Remember that each game mode uses a different DDA system, so just because you found the first Game Mode too challenging doesnt mean the second will feel the same!

-- Once you have completed both game modes (or just one if you don't have time for both), please complete the survey below (it's anonymous, so please answer as accurately as possible)
+- Once you have completed the second Game Mode, you can finish the remaining sections of the survey

+- Thank you for your help!

 <img src="guide.png">